 Mexican sour gherkins have shallow roots.
 Help protect these roots by mulching the soil.

 Bees are one of the pollinators of Mexican sour gherkin plants.
-Bring them to your garden by incorporating some of these plants.
+Learn how to bring them into your garden by reading this post:

 Harvest Mexican sour gherkins when they are about the size of a fingernail.
 Check plants every few days for ripe fruit, they produce abundantly and regular harvest keeps plants producing.
 You will have a large harvest, preserve it by making Mexican sour gherkin pickles.